boomy999/Zhraans-Projects/README_NVIDIA_DCF.md

-# NVIDIA DCF Valuation Model
+# NVIDIA 3-Statement Valuation Model

 A fully integrated three-statement financial model and DCF valuation for NVIDIA Corporation, built in Excel with scenario analysis and an executive dashboard.